A Note for Readers

 SUBAWARD means an award provided by a pass- through entity to a subrecipient for the subrecipient to carry out part of a Federal award received by the pass-through entity.
 It does not include payments to a contractor or payments to an individual that is a beneficiary of a Federal program.
 A subaward may be provided through any form of legal agreement, including an agreement that the pass-through entity considers a contract.

-SUBRECIPIENT means a non-Federal entity that receives a subaward from a pass-through entity to carry out part of a Federal program; but does not include an individual that is a beneficiary of such program.
+SUBRECIPIENT an entity, usually but not limited to non-Federal entity that receives a subaward from a pass-through entity to carry out part of a Federal program; but does not include an individual that is a beneficiary of such program.
 A subrecipient may also be a recipient of other Federal awards directly from a Federal awarding agency.

 SUPPLANTING is to deliberately reduce State or local funds because of the existence of Federal funds.
 For example, when State funds are appropriated for a stated purpose and Federal funds are awarded for that same purpose, the State replaces its State funds with Federal funds, thereby reducing the total amount available for the stated purpose.